United Nations Security Council Resolution 242: Context

 The resolution is the formula proposed by the Security Council for the resolution of the Arab–Israeli conflict, in particular, ending the state of belligerency then existing between the 'States concerned', Israel and Egypt, Jordan, Syria and Lebanon.
 The resolution deals with five principles; withdrawal of Israeli forces, 'peace within secure and recognized boundaries', freedom of navigation, a just settlement of the refugee problem and security measures including demilitarized zones.
 It also provided for the appointment of a Special Representative to proceed to the Middle East in order to promote agreement on a peaceful and accepted settlement in accordance with the principles outlined in the resolution.

 Upon presenting the draft resolution to the Security Council, the U.K. representative Lord Caradon said:

-Secretary of State Dean Rusk commented on the most significant area of disagreement regarding the resolution:There was much bickering over whether that resolution should say from "the" territories or from "all" territories.
+United States secretary of state Dean Rusk commented on the most significant area of disagreement regarding the resolution:

+There was much bickering over whether that resolution should say from "the" territories or from "all" territories.
 In the French version, which is equally authentic, it says withdrawal de territory, with de meaning "the."
 We wanted that to be left a little vague and subject to future negotiation because we thought the Israeli border along the West Bank could be "rationalized"; certain anomalies could easily be straightened out with some exchanges of territory, making a more sensible border for all parties.
 We also wanted to leave open demilitarization measures in the Sinai and the Golan Heights and take a fresh look at the old city of Jerusalem.
 But we never contemplated any significant grant of territory to Israel as a result of the June 1967 war.
 On that point we and the Israelis to this day remain sharply divided.
 This situation could lead to real trouble in the future.
 Although every President since Harry Truman has committed the United States to the security and independence of Israel, I'm not aware of any commitment the United States has made to assist Israel in retaining territories seized in the Six-Day War.

 A memorandum from the President's Special Assistant, Walt Rostow, to President Johnson said: "What's on the Arab Ambassadors' minds boils down to one big question: Will we make good on our pledge to support the territorial integrity of all states in the Middle East?
 Our best answer is that we stand by that pledge, but the only way to make good on it is to have a genuine peace.
 The tough question is whether we'd force Israel back to 4 June borders if the Arabs accepted terms that amounted to an honest peace settlement.
 Secretary Rusk told the Yugoslav Foreign Minister: 'The US had no problem with frontiers as they existed before the outbreak of hostilities.
 If we are talking about national frontiers—in a state of peace—then we will work toward restoring them.'
 But we all know that could lead to a tangle with the Israelis."